 I have a Bachelor's degree in English and soon a completed Master's degree in Reading and Literacy.
 I have worked with both children and adults on and off over the past 10 years.
 My tutoring subjects are reading (phonics, grammar, public speaking), writing, English, and ESL/ESOL areas and I look forward to working with you!!

-Albany State University - Bachelor of Arts, English
+Undergraduate Degree: Albany State University - Bachelor in Arts, English

-Walden University - Masters of Science, Reading and Literacy
+Graduate Degree: Walden University - Masters, Reading and Literacy

 10th Grade Reading